A satisfying gumbo for chilly nights, just the recipe to celebrate Mardi Gras, with chicken thighs, sausage, shrimp and veggies.

 - Salt and pepper, to taste

-- 3 cups hot cooked long-grain rice (2 cups water, 1 cup rice)
+- 3 cups hot cooked long-grain or brown rice (2 cups water, 1 cup rice)

 Heat a large Dutch oven over medium-high heat.
 Add 1 teaspoon oil and let it heat up.
 Add chicken and sausage, and cook, stirring, for 4 minutes or until browned.
 Remove from pan (leave drippings in pan).
 Add onion, bell pepper and celery to pan, and cook 4 minutes.
 Add garlic, thyme and red pepper, and cook 4 minutes or until onion is tender and garlic is fragrant.
 Remove everything from the pan.